GamePlayer-8/akini-license/README.md

 Akini is a license that can protect your projects against big tech.
 For individuals and non-profits it's very similar to the `MIT License`.

 - It is human-readable, short and concise.
-- It allows users and non-profits alike to freely use your product like they would with a permissive license such as MIT.
+- It allows users and non-profits alike to freely use your product like they would with a permissive license such as `MIT`.
 - It requires giving credit to the original creator.
 - It protects your project against being redistributed or modified by any company.
 - It is upgrade-able.